-So you've found a beautiful wooden pallet, and you're ready to start your pallet project?
+So you've found a beautiful wooden pallet (and checked that this pallet is safe to use for your project), and you're ready to start your pallet project?
 The first step is to dismantle your pallet, do not miss our article "How To Dismantle A Wooden Pallet?" to learn several ways of doing it.
 If you want to give a perfect finished touch to your project, you'll have to pass through the staining process of your pallet wood.
-Staining and finishing pallet wood the right way can do wonders for your pallet repurposed project, here are some wood staining tips that you’ll find useful if you are a beginner.
+Staining and finishing your pallet wood the right way can do wonders for your pallet repurposed project, here are some pallet wood staining tips that you’ll find useful if you are a beginner.
+You could also try to know what wood your pallet is made of with this article.

 Here is some information on types of stains.